Call for evidence - inclusion health

 • North East London Integrated Community Pathway

-by Loretta Cox @OxleasNHS, over 1 year ago
+by Loretta Cox @OxleasNHS, almost 3 years ago

 The London Offender Personality Disorder (OPD) Partnership is consortium of London NHS trusts that work with the Probation Service and other third sector organisations to deliver psychological treatment to complex high-risk offenders in the community and prisons.